 The determining equation coming from the Lie theorem can be quite involved, due to the infinite number of independent components in $\mathcal J^\infty$.
-Moreover, according to the previous analysis, different fractional operators cannot be considered, strictly speaking, to be independent in the space $\mathcal J^\infty$ (this fact can be easily seen considering that the cardinality of the set of fractional operators is larger then the cardinality of the set of integer order derivatives).
-If we consider $\rrfder[\mathbf p]{\mathbf a}{x}u$ as an ``effective coordinate'' in $\mathcal J^\infty$ we can still obtain symmetries for the initial differential problem; in particular, the expressions for the action of the symmetry field on RL operators can be formulated in a more compact way.
-This, in turn, allows us to write down in a simpler manner the Lie equation \eqref{lieformula} and the general prolongation formula in Eq.~\eqref{genprolongation}.
-However, proceeding in this manner, we will find in general a \textit{subgroup} of the complete group of Lie symmetries of the equation.
-The assumption of independence is strictly correct if the coefficients of a linear combination of fractional derivatives depend on $x$, $u$ and a finite number of derivatives of $u$ only.
-For example, let us suppose that we want to search for the solution of the following functional equation in $\mathcal J^\infty$:
+Moreover, according to the previous analysis, different fractional operators cannot be considered, strictly speaking, to be independent in the space $\mathcal J^\infty$ (this fact can be easily seen by considering that the cardinality of the set of fractional operators is larger then the cardinality of the set of integer order derivatives).
+However, if we regard $\rrfder[\mathbf p]{\mathbf a}{x}u$ as an ``effective coordinate'' in $\mathcal J^\infty$ we can still obtain symmetries for the initial differential problem; in particular, the expressions for the action of the symmetry field on RL operators can be formulated in a more compact way.
+This fact, in turn, allows us to write down in a simpler form the Lie equation \eqref{lieformula} and the general prolongation formula in Eq.~\eqref{genprolongation}.
+Proceeding in this manner, we will find in general a \textit{subgroup} of the complete group of Lie symmetries of the equation.
+It may happen, however, that the specific form of the equation justifies this independence assumption.
+For example, let us suppose that we search for the solution of the following functional equation in $\mathcal J^\infty$:

 with $p,q\in\R\setminus\N_0$ and $l,m\in\N$.
 The equation above can be written as